To get the work of your charity done, you will need to hold meetings.

-What type of meeting
+Consider the type of meeting you are having

-- If it is a meeting of the governing body (or a sub-committee of the board) or a meeting of the members (for example, the annual general meeting), check your charity’s rules or legislation that applies to it (for example, the corporations or incorporated associations law).
-There will be rules about things like who can attend, voting procedures and record keeping requirements.
+If your meeting is a meeting of the governing body (or a sub-committee of the board) or a meeting of the members such as the annual general meeting, check your charity’s rules or legislation that applies to it – for example, any corporations or incorporated associations laws that may be relevant.

 Before the meeting

-- The most useful agendas list:
+The most useful agendas list:

 - what is to be discussed at the meeting and the likely time for each item